 I am a cultural anthropologist focusing on contemporary Japan, with interest in ideals and experiences of family lives, constructions of intimacy, and legal anthropology.
-My book manuscript, “Divorce and the Romance of Independence in Contemporary Japan,” considers how people negotiate freedom, happiness, and connections through divorce.
+My book, Intimate Disconnections: Divorce and the Romance of Independence in Contemporary Japan, considers how people negotiate freedom, happiness, and connections through divorce.
 It was published by the University of Chicago Press and I'm thrilled that it is also available through Open Access, with subvention funds from the TOME program.

 In the picture at the top of this page, you see Tokyo’s SkyTree as reflected in the Asahi building.
 Both buildings are easy to make fun of, but I love the colors in this shot.

 Click "menu" in the upper right corner for more.